ilias777/vue3GAS/README.md

 ```

 Every change is saved in the `./dist/index.html` file.
 With the command `npm run build` the `index.html` file is copied in the `./gas`
-folder and pushed to google apps script.
+folder and pushed to google apps script automatically.